mvolkmann/blog/src/swift/SwiftUI.md

 - `.uppercase`: changes all characters to uppercase
 - `none`: makes no changes

-The `Text` view automatically recognizes and honors Markdown syntax.
+Several views such as `Text`, `Label`, and `Button` automatically recognize and honor Markdown syntax.
 For example:

 ```swift